jeffreyb92/lyric-analysis/README.md

 Due to a user-error (my bad) I hadn't realized that the logic on the first run wasn't correct, and so alongside deleting rows from the "Rock" genre, it also deleted rows from other genres as well.
 I was able to catch it before it did too much, but there were about another 10,000 rows deleted on top of the ones from the "Rock" genre.
 This brought the total amount of rows down to about 145,000.

+# Getting the Data Ready for the Machine Learning Models

 Once I had all this done, next was to get the data ready for analysis.
 I added a column called "genre label" and wrote a piece of code that assigned each genre a different number from 0-9.
 At the same time I utilized an NLP tool called "nltk" and after I changed all the words to lowercase, use the "word_tokenize" method to tokenize all the lyrics in a given song and put it into a list.

 Code used for that: